hseera/neocortix-jmeter-histogram/README.md

 ```
 1: Make sure above prerequisite are met first.
-2: Copy all the TestPlan_result_*.csv files generated from the Neocotrix test run and place them in the same folder as this script.
+2: Copy all the TestPlan_result_*.csv files generated from the Neocotrix test run and place them in the same folder as the script.
 3: Run the python script
 ```